Wisbech Town F.C.: History

 In 1970 the club returned to the Eastern Counties League.
 They won the League Cup in 1971, the league and cup double in 1971–72, and the league again in 1976–77.
 In 1983–84 the club went 37 league matches unbeaten, but lost the title on goal difference.
 The following season they reached the semi-finals of the FA Vase, but lost to Halesowen Town in a semi-final replay after a draw over the original two legs.
 They reached the same stage the next season, but lost to Southall.
-They won the East Anglian Cup in 1988, and in 1990–91 they won the league again, and in 1995 the league cup.
+They won the East Anglian Cup in 1988, and in 1990–91 they won the league again, and in 1995 the League Cup.

 In 1995–96 the club reached the first round of the FA Cup for the first time since the 1960s, but lost 5–1 at Kingstonian.
 However, after finishing second in the league that season the club were promoted to the Midland Division of the Southern League.
 Whilst playing in the Southern League, the club's reserve team entered the Eastern Counties League.
 The club reached the first round of the FA Cup again in 1996–97, losing 2–1 at home to St Albans City.
 The following season they reached the second round, after beating Billericay Town 2–1, before losing 2–0 at home to Bristol Rovers.

 In the autumn of 2000, Wisbech experienced financial difficulties, leading to the release of six players.
 The club were relegated back to the Eastern Counties League in 2001–02 after finishing bottom of their division, and the reserve team dropped into the Cambridgeshire League.

 Having finished the 2012–13 season in second place in the Eastern Counties League Premier Division, the club were eligible for promotion.
 However, this opportunity was declined in favour of a voluntary lateral movement, rejoining the United Counties League Premier Division instead.
 They were runners-up in 2017–18, earning promotion to Division One East of the Northern Premier League.
-After finishing bottom of the Northern Premier League Midland Division at the end of the 2021–22 season, the club were relegated back to step 5 of the National League System into the United Counties League Premier Division North.
+After finishing bottom of the Northern Premier League Midland Division at the end of the 2021–22 season, the club were relegated to the Premier Division North of the United Counties League.